Elf Pez- "It's

 Pez Haiku #166

-Pez is a lot
+Pez is a lot like

 The jelly of the month club: